datosh/datosh.github.io/content/post/hardware_accelerate_chrome/index.md

 ## Power Consumption

-What did we actuauly gain from all this?
-Batterie life!
+What did we actually gain from all this?
+Battery life!

-To actually qunatify the difference, I measured the power consumption of my laptop using [powerstat](https://manpages.ubuntu.com/manpages/bionic/man8/powerstat.8.html), while watching a YouTube video (1440p 60fps) in Chrome and Firefox (as a reference).
+To actually quantify the difference, I measured the power consumption of my laptop using [powerstat](https://manpages.ubuntu.com/manpages/bionic/man8/powerstat.8.html), while watching a YouTube video (1440p 60fps) in Chrome and Firefox (as a reference).